United States Senate Banking Subcommittee on National Security and International Trade and Finance

-The Senate Banking Subcommittee on National Security and International Trade and Finance is one of five subcommittees within the Senate Committee on Banking, Housing, and Urban Affairs.
+The Senate Banking Subcommittee on National Security and International Trade and Finance is one of six subcommittees within the Senate Committee on Banking, Housing, and Urban Affairs.

 Jurisdiction

 The Subcommittee on Security and International Trade and Finance oversees export and foreign trade promotion, federal export controls and financing, international economic policy, and international financial and development institutions.
 International organizations or federal agencies that fall under its jurisdiction are the World Bank, the International Monetary Fund, the U.S. Export-Import Bank, the International Trade Administration, and the Bureau of Industry and Security.